What is Occupational Therapy?

-Our Occupational Therapists work with people with different levels of vision loss including:
+Our Occupational Therapists work with people with different levels of vision including:

 - People who have a Neurological Vision Impairment

-- Children and young adults with vision loss
+- Children and young adults with low vision or blindness

-- Adults and older adults with vision loss
+- Adults and older adults with low vision or blindness

 Occupational Therapists can also work with your friends and family to develop new skills—like guiding or communication techniques—to ensure you enjoy full support from everyone that’s important to you.